 Rishiri Island (利尻島, Rishiritō) and Rebun Island (礼文島, Rebuntō) are two small islands near the northern tip of Hokkaido.
 The islands are part of the Rishiri-Rebun-Sarobetsu National Park and offer beautiful hiking trails, coastal sceneries, alpine flowers and small fishing villages.

 Rishiri is a round island with the 1721 meter tall Mount Rishiri at its center.
 Due to its appearance, the dormant volcano is also known as Rishiri-Fuji.
-Rebun is longer and flatter than Rishiri and most famous for its wealth of alpine flowers found at sea level due to the harsh climate.
+Rebun is longer and flatter than Rishiri and most famous for its wealth of alpine flowers found at sea level due to the harsh local climate.